vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 <tabpanel>

 1. Complete the [additional registration](../service-management/corporate#additional_registration_of_legal_entities) of the legal entity, if it has not already been done.
-1. [Create an invoice](../service-management/bill-generation) for the required amount in your personal account.
+1. [Create an invoice](../service-management/bill-generation) for the required amount in your management console.
 1. Pay the bill by bank transfer.

 </tabpanel>